Picture courtesy of Oregon Department of Fish and Wildlife

 Size: To 10.5 inches; those caught off piers are usually 6-8 inches.

-Habitat: Shallow-water areas near both sand and rock.
+Habitat: Intertidal, shallow-water areas near both sand and rock.
 Common in both oceanfront areas and in bays.
+Recorded to a depth of 360 feet.

 Piers: Most common on central and northern California piers.
 Best bets: Pismo Beach Pier, Seacliff State Park Pier, Santa Cruz Wharf, Pacifica Pier, Fort Point Pier, San Francisco Municipal Pier, Elephant Rock Pier, Fort Baker Pier, Point Arena Pier, Commercial Street Dock (Eureka), and the Trinidad Pier.